will-ch-h/monitor-sleeper/README.md

 6. Set `displayIndex` to the index from step 3.
 7. Set `glazeMonitorIndex` to the index from step 4.
 8. Set `idleSeconds` to the time in seconds before the monitor goes into standby.
-9. Set `keepAwakeWorkspaces` to the workspaces that must keep the monitor on (when an app is present within the focused workspace):
+9. Set `keepAwakeWorkspaces` to the workspaces that must keep the monitor on (when an app is present within the focused workspace).
+     **To make this easier, each workspace should be assigned a monitor in the GlazeWM Config file (Ex: I have my even workspaces set to my secondary monitor)**:

    ```json
    "keepAwakeWorkspaces": [2, 4, 6, 8, 10]
    ```

-   The program compares the names as text.
-Thus names of letters are also permitted:
+   names are also permitted:

    ```json
    "keepAwakeWorkspaces": ["chat", "mail"]
    ```

-10. Save the file.
+11. Save the file.
-11. Run this command to examine the settings:
+12. Run this command to examine the settings:

     ```powershell
     .\monitor-sleeper.ps1 -Test